 Functional Reserve Capacity (FRC)

-Work that is measured in joules (J) or kilojoules (kJ).
+This work is measured in joules (J) or kilojoules (kJ).

-We are going to explain in depth what this area is so little known to many cyclists and triathletes.
+We are going to explain in depth what this area is, so little known to many cyclists and triathletes.

 FRC

+FRC in cycling.
 Functional Reserve Capacity, our reserve and ability to work above the threshold without becoming fatigued.

 As an example, if our FTP is 258w, it will be the work we do above said threshold.